-This document provides a summary of the business continuity program maintained by Coupa Software for its production Software as a Service products via the Coupa Spend Platform.
-This program is supervised by the VP of Security and Compliance and is supported by executive leadership at the highest level.
+This document summaries the business continuity program maintained by Coupa Software for its production Software as a Service products via the Coupa Spend platform.
+This program is supervised by the Chief Information Security Officer and supported by executive leadership at the highest level.

-The Business Continuity Management (BCM) within Coupa covers the key personnel, resources, services, and actions required to maintain critical business processes and operations.
-This plan is intended to address extended business disruption and is based on information contained in the following policies and processes:
+The Business Continuity Management (BCM) within Coupa covers the key personnel, resources, services and actions required to maintain critical business processes and operations.
+This plan is intended to address extended business disruptions and is based on information contained in the following policies and processes:

 - Business Continuity Policy

 - Annual Business Continuity and Incident Response Training